olanrewajufarooq/VariableTiltHexacopter/README.md

 ✅ Control Allocation (Fixed Tilt)
 ⬜ Control Allocation (Variable Tilt)
 ✅ Open Loop: Hover Control
+✅ Geometric-based Control: PD Control
+⬜ Geometric-based Control: Feedback Linearized Control
-⬜ Geometric-based Control
+⬜ Geometric-based Control: Adaptive Control
-⬜ Complex world environments
+✅ Realistic world environments
 ⬜ Trajectory Planning
-⬜ Integrate sensor plugins (IMU, camera)
+✅ Integrate sensor plugins (IMU, camera)
 ⬜ State Estimation and Mapping
 ⬜ Extend to Floating-Base Manipulators
 ⬜ ...
 New Improvements

----

 ## Contributing

 Feel free to fork this repo and contribute via pull requests.
 Open issues for bugs, feature suggestions, or integration help.

----
+## Troubleshooting

+- One common error when bypassing the default parameters when launching from terminal is type error.
+Although the error message usually doesn't make this apparent.
+Ensure that parameters are given correct type.
+For a double type for example, `0` will not be accepted, rather, it should be `0.0`.

 ## License